INSTRUCTIONS FOR AUTHORS

 - the information is of a scientific quality at least equal to that of peer-reviewed information available in learned scientific journals.

 Scientific names.
 Give the Latin names of each species in full (together with the authority for that name for the species studied) at first mention in the main text.
+After this, the common or generic names (when they exist) can be used.
 If there are many species, cite a Flora or checklist that may be consulted instead of listing them in the text.
 Do not give authorities for species cited from published references.
 Use scientific names in the text (with colloquial names in parentheses, if desired).

 Makers' names.
 Special pieces of equipment should be described such that a reader can trace specifications by writing to the manufacturer; thus: 'Data were collected using a solid-state data logger (CR21X, Campbell Scientific, Utah, USA).'
 Where commercially available software has been used, details of the supplier should be given in parentheses or the reference given in full in the reference list.